Takuo Godō

-Background
+Biography

-Godō was born in Tokyo to an ex-medical doctor (goten-i) family.
-He graduated from Tokyo Imperial University in 1901 with a degree in naval engineering, and was accepted into the Imperial Japanese Navy’s Engineering Department.
+Godō was born in Tokyo to an ex-medical doctor (gotten-i) family.
+He graduated from Tokyo Imperial University in 1901 with a degree in naval engineering, and was accepted into the Imperial Japanese Navy's Engineering Department.
 He rapidly rose through the ranks, serving as a military attaché to the United Kingdom as a lieutenant commander from June 1911 to July 1913, and to the United States as a captain from May 1917 to January 1918, and June 1919 to June 1920.
 He was promoted to rear admiral in December 1922 and became commandant of Kure Naval Arsenal in June 1924.
 In December 1926, he was promoted to vice admiral.

 In 1928, Godō left the navy to accept the post of president of Showa Steel Works, based in Anshan, Manchuria, and the following year became one of the directors of the South Manchurian Railway Company.

 In 1937, Prime Minister Senjūrō Hayashi asked that Godō accept both the posts of Minister of Commerce and Industry and Railway Minister.
 He was also granted a seat in the House of Peers in the Diet of Japan.